 Living with variable health can make it near impossible to plan things in advance as you don’t know how you are going to feel from one day to the next.
 But what I have found is that you both need to acknowledge the fact that you will not always be able to do everything that you want to.
 There are days where I can only muster the strength to sit and watch countless films on Netflix, drink infinite cups of tea and just enjoy my partner’s company and that is ok.
 Some days I feel like I can go out and explore and these are the moments I feel lucky to have, even if it means numerous days of recovery are to follow.
 Pushing through isn’t always the answer and if plans need to be changed then your health and wellbeing should come first.

-Thankfully, in my situation my partner is very understanding and supportive.
-When we first met I wasn’t in the condition that I am in now but, thankfully in his eyes nothing had changed and he doesn’t see me as the girl with Fibromyalgia but, still as me.
+Thankfully, in my situation, my partner is very understanding and supportive.
+When we first met I wasn’t in the condition that I am in now but, thankfully in his eyes, nothing had changed and he doesn’t see me as the girl with Fibromyalgia but, still as me.
 When I have bad days and spend endless hours in bed, he still tries his best to keep a smile on my face.
-On days were the pain is somewhat manageable, he makes sure that I don’t over do it but, we do make the most of this time before the pain rears its head again.
+On days where the pain is somewhat manageable, he makes sure that I don’t overdo it but, we do make the most of this time before the pain rears its head again.

 As Fibromyalgia gives off a negative outlook, sufferers can find it difficult to keep up appearances leaving their partner to feel the need to keep everything quite upbeat and positive.
 Unfortunately, on days where you’re having a flare, have only had a few hours of broken sleep and you have had to cancel your plans it is very hard to not feel like the world is against you and positive thinking is hard to come by.
 I find that communication is the key when dealing with something like this together but, you do have to find a balance.
 It is easy to overload your partner with details of every pain, every worry and everything that is causing you to stress but, this will do more damage than good.